TomSpencer-Dev/lotide/README.md

 ## Summary

-This repository contains a JS libray built by Tom Spencer similar to Lodash.
+This repository contains a JS library built by Tom Spencer similar to Lodash.